wpsocio/wp-projects/plugins/wptelegram-login/src/readme.txt

 == Changelog ==

-= 1.10.7 =
+= 1.10.8 =
-- Fixed the bug for Telegram Mini Apps which pass HTML encoded query string
+- Fixed the error when there is no user data to update.
+- Fixed the block CSS not loaded in site editor
+- Updated minimum required PHP version to 8.0

 [See full changelog](https://github.com/wpsocio/wptelegram-login/blob/main/CHANGELOG.md)